How to Calculate Selected Equipment Cost.

-Here, an amount equivalent to the interest in the capital invested in the machine is charged.
+Here, an amount equivalent to the interest on the capital invested in the machine is charged.

-We calculate the interest on the capital invested per year as the average value of the equipment (net value plus its residual value divided by 2) by the interest rate.
+We calculate the interest in the capital invested per year as the average value of the equipment (net value plus its residual value divided by 2) by the interest rate.